-Where did this all begin.
-The first thing that comes to mind is “in my mama’s kitchen”.
-When I was very young, I loved to watch my mama cook.
-She cooked every day, 3 meals a day, and 7 days a week.
+Where did this all begin?
+Meah, “in my mama’s kitchen”!
+When I was little, I loved to watch my mama cook.
+She cooked every day, 7 days a week.
 My dad was a lineman for the power company and would come home for lunch most days.
 There was always a hot meal on the table.
 I was always in my mama’s feet.
 I just wanted to help her any way I could.
 I wanted to learn!
 I would get so excited when she would allow me to stir the pot.
 I was in hog heaven when she allowed me to chop something up.
-As this obsession grew, I began to take note when she was planning to be out of the house.
+As my obsession with cooking grew, I began to take note when she was planning to be out of the house.
 It was my chance to test the skills I learned by watching her.
 I would make my plans and wait for her to leave.
 One of her favorite stories was that she came home early and caught me cooking red wing blackbirds in her oven!
 She swears that I was cooking them with their feathers on!
 I can listen to her tell that story 1000 times and still smile and shake my head until she's finished.
 Therefore, I blame my mama for this passion for cooking.
-My mama is 88 years old this year and I cook Sunday lunch with her every week.
+My mama is 92 years old this year and I cook Sunday lunch with her every week.
 I look forward to this time cooking with her and feel I still have so much to learn.
 However this may be, my uncle was a huge inspiration to me.
 Uncle Junius “Mac” Mcjimsey, “Big Mac” to his friends, loved to cook.
 Moreover, he did so in a “BIG” way and always cooked for good causes.
-Being a Radiation Therapist, I cook for many events.
+Being a Radiation Therapist, I cook for many events too.
 Most events help to fund cancer research projects and in turn give so much back to our community.
 I developed Buddy’s Cajun Spice for the many jambalaya cook-offs I was asked to cook for.
 My jambalaya was good; in fact, it was the best.
 Folks just couldn’t figure out what it was that made it different.
-I have given away over 10,000 servings since then and every one seasoned with my secret blend of Cajun spices.
+I have given away over 100,000 servings since then and every one seasoned with my secret blend of Cajun spices.
 Buddy’s Cajun Spice is now available everywhere and folks are switching to a healthier way of cooking.
 My products are all low sodium and contain NO MSG.
 Friends, family, and patients have all encouraged me to push forward with my passion to cook, so forward I push.
-Since introducing my Original Cajun Seasoning in the familiar Yellow Can back in 2010, I've introduced "Beaucoup" Garlic Cajun Spice, "Mo Peppa" Cajun Spice, Salt Free Cajun Spice, Cajun Chili Mix, and most recently my "Down da Bayou" Gumbo Mix.
+Since introducing my Original Cajun Seasoning in the familiar Yellow Can back in 2010, I've introduced "Beaucoup" Garlic Cajun Spice, "Mo Peppa" Cajun Spice, Salt Free Cajun Spice, Cajun Chili Mix, "Down da Bayou" Gumbo Mix (Gluten Free), and most recently my "Down da Bayou" Gumbo-Laya Mix which is a "Pumped Up" Jambalaya Mix.

-Keep watching!!
-I have more ideas to follow.
+Y'all keep watching!!
+I have more of my Momma's favorites to come.